CiscoDevNet/cisco-business-dashboard-api-samples/README.md

     ```

 * Dependency Installation (you may need to use `pip3` on Linux or Mac)
-(Create requirements.txt file)

     ```bash
     pip install -r requirements.txt
     ```

-* Edit environment.py to specify the details of your FindIT Network Manager instance
+* Copy `environment.template.py` to `environment.py` and edit to specify the details of your FindIT Network Manager instance

 ## Usage